-We’ve tested over 300 earphones from all around the world in order to find the best values for every preference and budget.
-For this guide we confined our selections to sets currently available in the US, whether through a US-based or global retailers.
-Besides sound quality, we considered factors such as construction quality, comfort, and convenience, holding pricier models to a higher standard.
+We’ve tested over 350 earphones from all around the world in order to find the best values for every preference and budget.
+For this guide we confined our selections to sets currently available in the US through either US-based or global retailers.
+In addition to sound quality, we considered factors such as construction quality, comfort, and convenience, holding pricier models to a higher standard.

-In addition to considering your preferred sound signature and desired functionality – whether it is high noise isolation or an inline microphone for headset use – consider the audio source you plan to use.
-While most dedicated mp3 players sound pretty good, other sources such as smartphones and computers may not pair well with sensitive earphones.
-It may be safer to select an earphone with lower sensitivity and higher impedance – these sets will be less prone to revealing noise and more forgiving of the high output impedance of subpar sources.
-If you have to choose between upgrading your source and headphones, going for the headphones will maximize your sound quality per dollar, but keep in mind that higher-end sets will need a decent source to shine.
+In addition to considering your preferred sound tuning and any other desired functionality such as high noise isolation or an inline microphone for headset use, keep in mind the audio source you plan to use.
+For instance, some smartphones and computers may not pair well with sensitive or difficult-to-drive earphones.
+If you have to choose between upgrading your source and headphones, going for the headphones will maximize your sound quality gain per dollar, but keep in mind that higher-end sets will need a decent source to shine.

-Lastly, keep in mind the importance of a good fit with your earphones.
-Most in-ears were designed to maintain a tight seal with the ear canal and their sound quality will suffer tremendously with a poor fit.
-Check out our earphone fit guide for info on how to wear your in-ear headphones.
+Lastly, don’t forget the importance of a good fit with your earphones.
+Most in-ears were designed to maintain a tight seal with the ear canal at all times, and their sound quality will suffer tremendously with a poor fit.
+Check out our earphone fit guide for info on wearing your in-ear headphones correctly.

-These earphones are for fans of heavy bass and typically place bass impact, depth, and power above all else.
-Because heavily enhanced mid-bass often results in bloated, boomy sound, we focused on finding earphones that provide deep, rumbling sub-bass.
-Outside of the lower frequencies they can be balanced or emphasize treble for a v-shaped sound.
+Earphones for fans of heavy bass who value bass impact, depth, and power above all else.
+Because heavily enhanced mid-bass often results in bloated, boomy sound, we focused on finding earphones that provide deep, rumbling sub-bass and maintain decent clarity.
+In addition to the boosted bass, some of these sets emphasize treble for a v-shaped sound.

-NarMoo S1 ($40) – The S1 is a dual dynamic driver earphone with separate 10- and 6mm dynamic drivers in each earpiece.
-The 10mm acts as a subwoofer, delivering powerful bass.
-The overall sound signature is smooth and full-bodied, avoiding the recessed midrange and rolled-off treble so many entry-level bass-heavy earphones suffer from and delivering better clarity compared to the MA350.
-The housings are on the large side, but very solidly built and comfortable except in small ears.
+NarMoo S1 ($32 – $35) – The S1 is a dual dynamic driver earphone with separate 10- and 6mm dynamic drivers in each earpiece, with the 10mm acting as a subwoofer to deliver powerful bass.
+The overall sound signature is smooth and full-bodied, avoiding the heavily recessed midrange and rolled-off treble many entry-level bass-heavy earphones suffer from.
+The earpieces are on the large side, but solidly built and comfortable except in small ears.
 Read full review

 Warm and smooth